deepkumartraining/docker-k8s-April23/K8S_DeepDive_Content.md

 	Docker Engine/containerd/cri-etc.,

-2) Deployment of kubernets cluster using microk8s(ubuntu),minikube,kubeadm Three nodes (1 for controller and 1 for compute nodes)
+2) Deployment of kubernets cluster using microk8s(ubuntu),minikube,kubeadm Two nodes (1 for controller and 1 for compute nodes)

 3) POD object creation using single container and multi-container Understanding common networking and common storage in POD (shared namespaces)